FTSE dragged down by mining shares after disappointing China factory data

 Saudi Arabia, the world's biggest oil exporter, cut diplomatic ties with Iran on Sunday in response to the storming of its embassy in Tehran.
 The attack came after Riyadh's execution of a prominent Shi'ite Muslim cleric on Saturday .

-Among mid-cap companies, shares in Cairn Energy rose 1.7 percent after the oil explorer reported positive results from a well off the coast of Senegal.
-(Editing by Toby Chopra)
+Among mid-cap companies, shares in Cairn Energy rose 2.1 percent after the oil explorer reported positive results from a well off the coast of Senegal.
+(Editing by Alison Williams)

 * N.Korea central committee members visited MKP chief-defector